Part 2. How to Manage Your Infrastructure as Code

 Here are a few exercises you can try at home to go deeper:

-• Update your ec2-instance module to make it more configurable: e.g., add input variables to configure the instance type it uses, the port it opens up for HTTP requests, and so on.
+• Make your ec2-instance module more configurable: e.g., add input variables for the instance type, AMI name, and so on.

 How Provisioning Tools Stack Up